Warning: The following article contains spoilers for The White Princess finale, Episode 8 (“Old Curses”).

 The White Princess finale in summation

-For those frustrated over Richard’s final choice on The White Princess, we have to remember that Richard denying his birthright means denying an invariable truth, an honor-bound man could not.
+For those frustrated over Richard’s final choice, we have to remember that Richard denying his birthright means denying an invariable truth, an honor-bound man could not.
 Not to mention, it is a truth he has every right to pursue.

-Earlier on The White Princess, he was willing to put his claim aside to spare his wife and son, when the reality of his defeat became too great to ignore.
+Earlier in the series, he was willing to put his claim aside to spare his wife and son, when the reality of his defeat became too great to ignore.
 The sign of a humble ruler capable of acknowledging defeat.

 Not an arrogant one, who would make others suffer for his desires.
 The problem is no one believed he was lying when he claimed to be Perkin Warbeck.